Long-Term Capital Gain

 Knowledge Check

 1. What makes a capital gain long term?
-The classification depends on the asset being held long enough to fall into the long-term category.
+The classification depends on the asset being held for more than one year before sale.

 2. Which nearby term is the direct contrast to long-term capital gain?
 Short-Term Capital Gain.